-- Login into fafsa.gov to apply online (Recommended) - Complete a PDF FAFSA (Note: PDF FAFSAs must be mailed for processing) - Request a paper FAFSA by calling 1-800-4-FED-AID (1-800-433-3243) or 319-337-5665.
+- Login into fafsa.gov to apply online (Recommended) - Fill out the form in the MyStudentAid Mobile App, available on the App Store (iOS) or Google Play (Android) - Request a printout of the FAFSA PDF by calling 1-800-4-FED-AID (1-800-433-3243) or 334-523-2691.
 If you are hearing impaired, contact the TTY line at 1-800-730-8913.
+Fill out the form and mail it for processing.

 Your Financial Aid Award Package.
-The federal government will send the results of your FAFSA to the East West College Financial

-Aid office within 3 business days of you completing the FAFSA.
+The federal government will send the results of your FAFSA to the East West College Financial Aid office within 3 business days of your completing the FAFSA.
+The Financial Aid Office will contact you with any necessary corrections or verification.
+Once valid.
 EWC will then be able to determine your financial aid eligibility.

 Award Counseling.
 After we have calculated your financial aid eligibility, our Financial Aid office will contact you to set up a meeting to review your available aid and answer any questions you may have.
+The Financial Aid office will discuss the structure of your aid and the types of aid for which you qualify based on your eligibility.
 There will be four items in your Financial Aid Award Package:

 - 1. Budget Worksheet.
-This shows the cost of your program, the total aid you have been awarded and the budget that was used to calculate your need.
-It also shows any amounts that will not be covered by your Financial Aid Award. - 2.
+This shows the cost of your program and the structure of the program per term that your aid was calculated upon. - 2.
 Financial Aid Award Letter.
-This will tell you the type and amount of aid you will receive and when you can expect to receive it. - 3.
+This will tell you the type and amount of aid you will receive based on your calculated need and when you can expect to receive it. - 3.
 Parent PLUS Worksheet (if relevant).
-This worksheet is only for the parents of dependent students with PLUS loans.
+This worksheet is only for the parents of

+- dependent students with PLUS loans.
 It shows the cost of attending East West College, the amount of the student offer and the remaining balance.
-This information will allow parents to borrow additional funds to help with living expenses while their student is attending school.

-4. Financial Aid Summary.
-This document gives a breakdown of the types and amounts of aid being received and when to expect the disbursements to your account.
+This information will allow parents to borrow additional funds to help with living expenses while their student is attending school. - 4.
+Financial Aid Loan Summary.
+This document gives a breakdown of the Direct Loan periods, types of loans being borrowed, total loan amounts, and the origination and interest costs associated with them

-Entrance Counseling and Master

-Promissory Note.
-After your award counseling, you will be directed to complete a "Master Promissory Note" as well as an "Entrance Counseling" document that describes your legal obligations regarding the federal financial aid award.
+Entrance Counseling and Master Promissory Note.
+After reviewing and acknowledging your financial award package, you will be directed to complete a "Master Promissory Note" as well as an "Entrance Counseling" document that describes your legal obligations regarding the federal financial aid award.
 You can complete these required documents online at https://studentloans.gov.